Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

       - The `handler` parameter specifies the function Snowflake should call when executing the stored procedure.
       - The `target_path` parameter specifies the name and location of the JAR to create when you run this code.
-Snowflake compiles the code and puts the result in this JAR file.
+Snowflake compiles the code and packages the compiled classes.

 1. Into the section between the `$$` delimiters, paste the Scala code from `UDFDemo`.
 Be sure to include the `import` statements.
 Don't include the `main` function; you don't need it.
 In particular, Snowflake will inject a Session object in place of the one you were creating there.
-Snowflake will instead call the function you specified with the `handler` parameter.
+Snowflake will instead call the method you specified with the `handler` parameter.

+1. Run the code in the worksheet.
+Snowflake compiles the code in the body of `CREATE PROCEDURE` and packages it into a JAR file.

 1. Create a new worksheet and call it `call discoverHappyTweets`.